Objectway/super-gigi/README.md

   - type: `list`

 When you are writing css in a grid, it's difficult to manage the measures sometime. `grid-space()` comes to help us in this ungrateful task!
 You must declare the property you want to set (for example:
-`margin-left`) changing the `$property` argument.
+`margin-left`) by changing the `$property` argument.
-After that you can pass how many column of the grid you want to take.
+You then have to pass how many column of the grid you want that property to take.
 For example assuming that we have `12` [`$grid-columns`](#grid-columns):

 ```scss